 - The Communications, Engagement, Equalities and Employment (CEEE) Committee monitors and shapes our patient and public involvement activity regularly.
 The members receive a monthly update on all aspects of engagement with the community and oversee any action plans as well as the delivery and outcomes of the engagement.
 CEEE also have a strategic responsibility and report up to the Governing Body. - Attending our Clinical Priorities Advisory Group (CPAG) to decide on which services will be invested / disinvested.
 This is a crucial role for the CCG. - The Primary Care Commissioning Committee monitors public involvement through the contracts with primary care services.
 This is an important role of the committee to ensure the correct level of involvement has been undertaken by GP practices in relation to potential changes to services i.e. branch closures and mergers.
 Members of the public can also attend the meeting in public and ask questions on items discussed on the agenda.
-Member of the public can also follow the meeting virtually via a live blog, and comment on or ask questions using this web-based tool - Together We're Better (TWB) undertook a number of listening events to seek views from users on a variety of services.
-For full details read page 64 - A number of patient engagement events took place during this period of which are detailed in our 'key achievements' on page 68, it includes: - Strategic Commissioning Organisation Consultation - o Out of Hours / NHS 111 - Difficult Decisions: prioritising and aligning clinical policies.
+Member of the public can also follow the meeting virtually via a live blog, and comment on or ask questions using this web based tool - Together We're Better (TWB) undertook a number of listening events to seek views from users on a variety of services.
+For full details read page 66 - A number of patient engagement events took place during this period of which are detailed in our 'key achievements' on page 69, it includes: - Strategic Commissioning Organisation Consultation - Out of Hours / NHS 111

+- Difficult Decisions: prioritising and aligning clinical policies.
 This involved adapting our approach to ensure those who were deaf, hard of hearing, deafened or deafblind could share their experiences of services. - Extended Access review - To support primary care services undertaking engagement with their population when service change is likely, we developed a toolkit with best practices guidelines and tips on undertaking meaningful engagement.
-This will be used as an ongoing tool in the future. - Autism this engagement involved targeting parents and groups to shape the approach of the engagement, as well as supporting and facilitating the engagement activity. - Gluten-Free consultation to align with national guidelines and with northern Staffordshire and Stoke-on-Trent.

-- Ant-coagulation engagement during this activity we had to adapt our approach to ensure more patients had the chance to share their views. - Community Services
+This will be used as an ongoing tool in the future.
+See examples below where this tool was used during this reporting period. - Autism this engagement involved targeting parents and groups to shape the approach of the engagement, as well as supporting and facilitating the engagement activity. - o Gluten-Free consultation to align with national guidelines and with northern Staffordshire and Stoke-on-Trent. - Practice engagement: Horsefair and Sandy Lane Health Centres in Rugeley - the CCG monitors engagement undertaken by practices/providers when service change is likely. - Ant-coagulation engagement during this activity we had to adapt our approach to ensure more patients had the chance to share their views. - o Community Services